ASaiM/framework/README.md

 - `proftpd` (installed in `/usr/local`)
 - `postgresql`

-After installation, python dependencies have to be installed with pip:
+After installation, python dependencies have to be installed in a virtual environment with pip:

 ```
 pip install --upgrade pip
 pip install virtualenv
+virtualenv --no-site-packages venv
+source venv/bin/activate
-pip install -r requirements.txt
+(venv) pip install -r requirements.txt
 ```

 For Ubuntu and MacOSX, all dependencies can be installed by running: